-Learn to DJ livestream with us: DJ Livestreaming Made Easy course
+Learn to livestream your DJ sets like a pro: DJ Livestreaming Made Easy

 It gets better though: By holding your finger on the circle representing the static shot, you get additional options that you can activate by swiping toward them, two of which are a tortoise and a hare.
 These will slowly or quickly zoom in to the shot – so you really can have it look as if you have a camera person.

 Likewise, if you set the options to find faces and follow, you can set up a similar shot, but this time, when you switch to it it will keep the face of that person (ie you, the DJ) in the middle of the shot.